BIGJRA/BIGJRA.github.io/reborn.md

 **Relationship Point Choices:**
 - Get a mint from Ace (+1 Ace)

 Talk to Amaria to get on top of the building, and head in.

+**Meteor Grunt Ricardo & Meteor Grunt Hilda.
+Field: Factory Field**
+- Lairon, Lv.
+34, Serious Nature, IVs: 10
+- Golbat, Lv.
+34, Serious Nature, IVs: 10

-Defeat the grunts, then go down the stairs.
+Defeat the grunts with Amaria, then go down the stairs.

 **Relationship Point Choices:**
 - Tell Amaria you trust her (+1 Amaria)